 Florida is already home to the nation's largest tax-credit scholarship program, which is available to students from low- and middle-income families.
 The Hope Scholarship Program further expands choice in Florida to victims of bullying and abuse, regardless of household income.
 The scholarships not only provide an immediate escape hatch for bullied students, but they also create a strong incentive for schools to speedily and satisfactorily address any bullying problems.
 Though any victim of a qualified incident who meets these criteria may be eligible for a Hope Scholarship, national rates indicate as few as one in four K-12 students experience bullying, thus potentially limiting an otherwise expansive eligibility rate.
-The program requires scholarship-accepting schools to have state approval and administer a nationally norm-referenced test to scholarship students, but avoids unnecessary regulations.
+The program requires scholarship students, but avoids unnecessary regulations.
 Hope Scholarships are an important step on the road to universal choice.